basic-web-components/basic-web-components/README.md

 * Content with banner(s).
   Such as toolbar (on top) or status bar (on the bottom).
 * Content with sidebar(s) on the left and/or right side.
-* Date combo box.
+* Date combo box / date picker.
-  Lets the user type a date or choose one from a dropdown calendar.
+  On desktop, lets the user type a date or choose one from a dropdown calendar.
+  On mobile, opens a half-screen or full-screen date picker.
 * Date range calendar.
   Lets the user select a date range, typically in the near future.
 * Date text box.